FlonSoft/server-info/README.md

 # server-info

-Page to display info about my server
+Page to display info about my VPS server from Vultr's API

-API is avalible at https://srv-info-api.flolon.cc/info.php